-Academic Jacket Program: This jacket is awarded, free of charge, to those students who qualify based on their academic performance and school attendance.
+A BDHS academic jacket is awarded, free of charge, to those students who qualify based on their academic performance and school attendance.
 A student must satisfy the requirements for a given semester by meeting the following criteria:

 - 3.8 semester GPA as of the date of the end of the term (no "incompletes" as a quarter or semester grade) - 97% attendance rate per period with no unexcused absences for any period.
-(No more than 3 absences for any period is 97%). - 7 classes no study halls - Service hours, have been completed and turned in on time. - No Honesty Policy Violations
+(No more than 3 absences for any period is 97%). - Enrollment in 7 classes in a semester no study halls - Service hours, have been completed and turned in on time. - No Academic Honesty Policy Violations